marczaku/104-csharp-oop/2-encapsulation/README.md

 ### Goal
 - Right now, you can change our Unit's `name` at any time.
 - Try it: Try adding: `Unit test = new Unit("Abc", 100); test.name = "Def";`
-- This is not behaviour that we want.
+- This is not behavior that we want.
 Let's change that.

 ### Sample
 Adding this code should not compile anymore: